 Day 1: Arrive at the Santo Domingo airport, where VISIONS leaders meet each student as they arrive.
 All teens make a quick call home before heading to homebase.
 (Additional calls home happen about once a week, but as with all VISIONS locations, this is otherwise a tech free teen summer program.)
 We spend the day settling into our home in the easy-going, fun neighborhood of Quitasueño and learning what’s in store during the program.
 We also get to know each other during our first of many Circle meetings, which become a regular opportunity to touch base and plan together during the program.
-Note that we don’t yet closely interact with neighbors until Day 5 of the program.

 Days 8 & 9: Head to Los Haitises National Park and La Cueva de la Linea Nature Reserve for an exciting weekend!
 The excursion includes boating through mangrove forests at Sabana de la Mar, hikes, swimming in natural pools, and enjoying time as Caribbean tourists of the incredible Samana Bay.

 *May be just a day trip on the 12-day program.

 Day 10: Sleep in and have an enjoyable R&R day of unwinding at homebase.